shawnleftwich/documentation/brokers/rest.md

 you may want to programatically flow that into HubTran.
 This will create an item in the "New" queue just like if HubTran received an email with paperwork.

+If only an `externai_id` is submitted, `documents` are required, and it's assumed that these are being submitted for future processing, and all other invoice fields are ignored.

 For invoices submitted via this API, HubTran will not perform machine learning and data extraction on the submitted documents.
 Instead we will use the invoice data you submit, as the sole source of data about the invoice.